Borage Oil (Starflower Oil)

 Important Drug interactions

-ANTICOAGULANTS — additive bleeding risk theoretical; minor.
+Anticoagulants — additive bleeding risk theoretical; minor.

-PHENOTHIAZINES (chlorpromazine, prochlorperazine) — case reports of seizure threshold lowering; AVOID combination.
+Phenothiazines (chlorpromazine, prochlorperazine) — case reports of seizure threshold lowering; avoid combination.

 Anticonvulsants — theoretical seizure risk; consult.